-The Parent Company's principal source of liquidity is dividend payments and other fees received from ICC, Beverage Insurance Agency Inc., Katkin and ICC Realty, LLC.
+The Parent Company's principal source of liquidity is dividend payments and other fees received from ICC, Beverage Insurance Agency Inc. and ICC Realty, LLC.
 ICC is restricted by the insurance laws of Illinois as to the amount of dividends or other distributions it may pay to us.
-Under Illinois law, there is a maximum amount that may be paid by ICC during any twelve-month period.
+Under Illinois law, there is a maximum amount that may be paid by ICC during any twelvemonth period.
 ICC may pay dividends to us after notice to, but without prior approval of the Illinois Department of Insurance in an amount "not to exceed" the greater of (i) 10% of the surplus as regards policyholders of ICC as reported on its most recent annual statement filed with the Illinois Department of Insurance, or (ii) the statutory net income of ICC for the period covered by such annual statement.
 Dividends in excess of this amount are considered "extraordinary" and are subject to the approval of the Illinois Department of Insurance.

-The amount available for payment of dividends from ICC in 2022 without the prior approval of the Illinois Department of Insurance is approximately \$6.3 million based upon the insurance company's 2021 annual statement.
+The amount available for payment of dividends from ICC in 2021 without the prior approval of the Illinois Department of Insurance is approximately \$5.9 million based upon the insurance company's 2020 annual statement.
 Prior to its payment of any dividend, ICC is required to provide notice of the dividend to the Illinois Department of Insurance.
 This notice must be provided to the Illinois Department of Insurance 30 days prior to the payment of an extraordinary dividend and 10 days prior to the payment of an ordinary dividend.
 The Illinois Department of Insurance has the power to limit or prohibit dividend payments if ICC is in violation of any law or regulation.
 These restrictions or any subsequently imposed restrictions may affect our future liquidity.
-ICC paid dividends of \$800,000 and \$500,000 to ICC Holdings, Inc. in April 2021 and March 2020, respectively.

-As of December 31, 2021, the Company has received 1,296 claims for business interruption related to COVID-19.
-This count has not changed since the period ended March 31, 2021.
+The following table summarizes, as of December 31, 2020, our future payments under contractual obligations and estimated claims and claims related payments for continuing operations.
+As of December 31, 2020, the Company had received 1,289 claims for business interruption related to COVID-19.
 Based on policy language, the Company does not anticipate that coverage will be triggered for these property claims requiring loss payment.